astropy/photutils/docs/user_guide/detection.rst

 ^^^^^^^^^^^^^^^

-Regions of the input image can be masked by using the ``mask`` keyword with the :class:`~photutils.detection.DAOStarFinder` or :class:`~photutils.detection.IRAFStarFinder` instance.
+Regions of the input image can be masked by using the ``mask`` keyword with the :class:`~photutils.detection.DAOStarFinder`, :class:`~photutils.detection.IRAFStarFinder`, or :class:`~photutils.detection.StarFinder` instance.
 This simple example uses :class:`~photutils.detection.DAOStarFinder` and masks two rectangular regions.
 No sources will be detected in the masked regions:

 .. doctest-skip::